openimpactai/openimpactai/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@openimpactai.org](mailto:contact@openimpactai.org).
+Please report unacceptable behavior to [openimpactai@aibuildershub.ai](mailto:openimpactai@aibuildershub.ai).

 ## Getting Started